Earthquake dims stylish nightlife in Mexico City district | New Country 923

 “There are moments when you feel like you’re breaking down,” said Patricia Fernandez Romero, who was waiting for word on the fate of her 27-year-old son.
 “And there are moments when you’re a little calmer. … They are all moments that you wouldn’t wish on anyone.”

-Along the bike lane, where families slept in tents, accepting food and coffee from strangers, people have organized to present a united front to authorities, who they pressed ceaselessly for information about their loved ones.
+Along the bike lane, where families slept in tents, accepting food and coffee from strangers, people have organized to present a united front to authorities, who they pressed ceaselessly for information.

 They were told that water and food had been passed along to at least some of those trapped inside.
 On Friday morning, after hours of inactivity blamed on rain, rescuers were readying to re-enter the site, joined by teams from Japan and Israel.
 Fernandez said officials told them they knew where people were trapped on the fourth floor.